 - Alleged academic violations will be adjudicated using the guidelines and procedures of the appropriate college (College of Liberal Arts, Atkinson Graduate School of Managements, or the College of Law).

-The University environment develops leadership and citizenship skills as students assume responsibility for self and for the welfare of the community.
+The university environment develops leadership and citizenship skills as students assume responsibility for self and for the welfare of the community.
 In this environment, students may occasionally exercise poor judgment or conduct themselves in a manner that disrupts the community.
 Willamette community members are encouraged to resolve differences, conflicts, and misunderstandings directly and informally.
-Residential students may contact the Office of Housing and Community Life (HCL) for conflict resolution assistance from Community Mentors (CMs), Interns, Area Coordinators, or other HCL staff members.
-Students who reside off campus may contact the Office of Rights and Responsibilities for assistance with conflict coaching.
+Residential students may contact the Office of Housing and Community Life (HCL) for conflict resolution assistance from Resident Advisors (RAs), Interns, Area Coordinators, or other HCL staff members.
+Students who reside off campus may contact the Office of Student Support and Standards or the Office of the Vice President for Campus Life for assistance with conflicts.

 Students are encouraged to come forward on their own to take responsibility for their actions.
-Any Willamette community member may contact the Office of Housing and Community Life, the Office of Rights and Responsibilities, or Campus Safety when they believe a student’s behavior violates the Standards of Conduct, or when informal efforts to resolve the issue have been unsuccessful.
+Any Willamette community member may contact the Office of Housing and Community Life, the Office of Student Support and Standards, or Campus Safety when they believe a student’s behavior violates the Standards of Conduct, or when informal efforts to resolve the issue have been unsuccessful.

-Any member of the Willamette University community (students, faculty, and staff) may submit a report - an account of what happened - to the Office of Rights and Responsibilities, the Office of Housing and Community Life, or Campus Safety.
+Any member of the Willamette University community (students, faculty, and staff) may submit a report - an account of what happened - to the Office of Student Support and Standards, the Office of Housing and Community Life, or Campus Safety.
 Additionally, Willamette University may receive and respond to reports of concern or alleged violations from local law enforcement, other colleges and universities, and members of the Salem community.
-When situations arise that may involve violations of the Standards of Conduct, the Director of the Office of Rights and Responsibilities has the sole discretion to determine resolution of the matter through University resolution procedures.
+When situations arise that may involve violations of the Standards of Conduct, the Director of Rights and Responsibilities has the sole discretion to determine resolution of the matter through university resolution procedures.

 A. Option to Accept Responsibility